ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

         variable="milk_done_right"
     )

-*Note that the `id` here is optional and not necessarily used.*
+*Note that the `id` is optional and could be left empty.*

-The tomatoes and cucumbers are limited by some integers.
-Both the number of tomatoes and cucumbers must not be larger than 5.
-And the number of tomatoes should not be less than 2.
-To model this we do the following
+The number of tomatoes and cucumbers must not be larger than 5 each, and the number of tomatoes should not be less than 2.
+We model this using the proposition classes :class:`puan.logic.plog.AtLeast` and :class:`puan.logic.plog.AtMost`.
+Those classes takes ``proposition`` as input together with a ``value`` defining the upper and lower bound of the propostion respectively.

 .. code:: python